Home / Transport Guides / Transport Passes & Tickets / Interrail Hungary Pass Guide: Prices, Routes & Travel Tips

 Key Operators and Rail Network Size

-The Interrail Hungary Pass is valid primarily on trains operated by MÁV-START, Hungary’s national rail company.
-MÁV runs the vast majority of services across the country, including both long-distance InterCity trains and slower regional services.
-This ensures comprehensive coverage, from Budapest to almost every corner of Hungary.
+The Interrail Hungary Pass is mainly valid on services operated by MÁV-START, Hungary’s national rail company.
+MÁV-START runs the vast majority of the country’s passenger trains, including long-distance InterCity services, regional routes, and local stopping trains.
+This makes the pass easy to understand, as most relevant journeys are handled by one national operator.

 Transport Hubs and Major Routes